Lashes that are BIG. BOLD. BEAUTIFUL.

 Laser Hair Removal: What You Should Know Before Going In

 Laser hair removal works best for people with darker hair and lighter skin.
-The easier the hair can be seen, the easier it will be for the doctor to find each one with the laser.
-People with lighter hairs can dye them before the procedure to help with laser targeting.
+The easier the hair can be seen, the easier it will be for the aesthetician to find each one with the laser.

-The procedure will not yield permanent results.
+This procedure will permanently reduce the amount and thickness of hair.
+Touch-ups may be required for optimal results.
 Some patients will see hair regrowth in just a few months, while others will enjoy the results for several years.
 The number of required sessions will depend on how thick the hairs are, how deep the follicles run, and how many procedures it takes to finish hair removal in the desired area.

 The level of comfort throughout the procedure depends on the patient’s pain tolerance.
 Some patients claim that the procedure is painless, while others compare it to being gently struck with a hot rubber band with each shot of the laser.